PatrickMiller164/spareroom-scraper/README.md

 ```

 ### Deleting listings from the output file
-To permanently remove listings from the excel output file, rename the ignore value from 'FALSE' to anything else (see below image for examples).
+To permanently remove listings from the excel output file, rename the value in the status column to 'IGNORE'.
 Permanently removed listings have their id's stored in the `data/ignored_ids.json` file.
 To revert a deletion, remove the id from the json file.

 <img src="assets/how_to_remove_listings.png" alt="Room Screenshot" width="200"/>